zabroseric/sfdc-xml-parser/README.md

 </tr>
 ```

-### Tag Sanatization
+### Node Name Sanatization

-There are a lot of requirements when it comes to handling XML encoding both within the tags and elements themselves.
-In the example of tag names, these cannot start with a number.
+There are a lot of requirements when it comes to handling XML encoding both within the names and values themselves.
+In the example of node names, these cannot start with a number.
 To prevent errors, keys starting with numbers are automatically prefixed with an underscore.

 ```apex
 String xmlString = XML.serialize(new Map<String, String>{